AmaanAijaz/Traffic-Sign-Recognition/README.md

 Then the model is saved by the name 'traffic_classifier-Batch64.h5'.

-Currently, a GUI is in the works for the same model usig Tkiter in Python
+Currently, a GUI is in the works for the same model using Tkinter in Python